dhkim77000/DeepFM_perfume/README.md

 optimization.py
 -----
-Find the best seed for model.
+Find the best seed or other parameters for model.
 You can see your training log at the log folder

 predict.py